PhonologicalCorpusTools/SLPAA/docs/source/sign_level_info.rst

 8. Notes
 ``````````
-These notes will be attached to the particular sign.
+These notes will be attached to the particular sign in the corpus.
 (images)

 .._hand_dominance: